 Cons

-How and Where to Buy Burial Insurance in Louisiana.
+Buy Burial Insurance in New Orleans, Lafayette, and Baton Rouge Louisiana.

-If you’re ready to purchase a final expense policy (or need other insurance assistance), one of our licensed and experienced agents in your area can help you out.
+If you’re ready to purchase insurance coverage for your burial (or need other life insurance options), one of our licensed and experienced agents in your area can help you out.
 All you have to do is give us a call and we can send someone your way.
 We are conveniently located in Slidell, LA and serve the greater New Orleans area as well as Lafayette and Baton Rouge.